davidabrowning/friberg-car-rentals/README.md

 # FribergCarRentals
-Author: David Browning
+- Author: David Browning
-School: YH Akademin
+- School: YH Akademin
+- Program: .NET systems development
+- Term: Fall 2025
-Class: Advanced C# Programming
+- Class: Advanced C# Programming

 ## Project Overview
 A service for renting cars in Sweden.
 Users log in and reserve cars for date ranges.
 Admins can add new cars and edit other users's profiles.